forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-setup.md

 ## Set Up Overview

 Einstein for Developers (Beta) is available in the [VS Code](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-einstein-gpt) and [Open VSX](https://open-vsx.org/extension/salesforce/salesforcedx-einstein-gpt) marketplaces as a part of the [Salesforce Expanded Pack](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-expanded).
-A developer with access to a Salesforce org can use the extension to generate Apex code from natural language instructions, get coding suggestions using line autocomplete, or generate Apex unit tests to quickly accomplish required code coverage **goals.**
+Any developer with access to a Salesforce org can use the extension to generate Apex code from natural language instructions, get coding suggestions using line autocomplete, or generate Apex unit tests to quickly accomplish required code coverage goals.

 ### Required Editions